techidaily/site-location-social/source/_posts/in-2024-change-location-on-yik-yak-for-your-honor-x50iplus-to-enjoy-more-fun-drfone-by-drfone-virtual-android.md

 ![click move here](https://images.wondershare.com/drfone/guide/virtual-location-05.png)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/f3PFn06LijE?si=zHrmlTOzrKxXe-k4" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 So, that's how you can change location on Yik Yak using Dr.Fone - Virtual Location on both Android and iOS.
 Once your location is changed, you'll be able to see posts from other areas on Yik Yak and react to them.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/f-yPCh24EsA?si=3z8FAd_lMZeAjug7" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## Part 3: FAQs about Yik Yak